 What it will actually be is you sitting in a room, across from a very friendly person, who is genuinely interested in your story.
 He or she will ask questions like, “Can you tell me what brought you to counseling today?” and “What was running through your mind as that happened?”
 And then, they’ll listen.

-And while they’re listening, they’ll be thinking things like, “Interesting, I see God in that situation, but I wonder if Melissa does, I’ll ask about that later,” or “I’m so sad you got hurt in that way.”
+And while they’re listening, they’ll be thinking things like, “Interesting, I see God in that situation, but I wonder if they do, I’ll ask about that later,” or “I’m so sad you got hurt in that way.”
 Believe me, a good counselor isn’t flipping through some mental diagnostic manual trying to put you in a box.
 What they’re doing is drawing on their academic training and professional experience to ask questions that get you to think about angles and feelings that may be helpful for you to explore so that—wait for it—God has a clearer pathway to work in you.
 Or, put more accurately, you have a clearer pathway to see God working in the midst of your pain.

 One of my favorite grad school professors, Dr. Toddy Holeman (what a great name, right?), summed up the role of a counselor in this way: “At the end of the day, the job of a counselor is to be a hope peddler.”